 The Undercurrent of the Dallas Startup Ecosystem

-There has been a lot of talk lately that Dallas is a great environment for tech startups because of (1) the very low cost of living (especially in comparison to the California or New York) and corresponding high quality of life and (2) the very high number of tech jobs.
-However, I think these points make Dallas attractive to larger tech companies but actually create headwinds for smaller tech companies and thus make it difficult if you are a Dallas startup.
+The Dallas startup scene is often described as a great environment for tech startups because of (1) the relatively low cost of living (especially compared to California or New York) and corresponding quality of life, and (2) the high number of tech jobs.
+Those factors absolutely make Dallas attractive to larger tech companies.
+But they can also create real headwinds for smaller startups, especially when it comes to recruiting and risk tolerance.

 Other than marrying a Texan (which gets most non-Texans like myself here), people move here because the economics just make sense.
 Dallas is well known for the low cost of living (especially in real estate), low crime, superb public schools, competitive salaries (even higher than Los Angeles!), and the complete lack of state income tax.